Costa Rica in May: Is it Worth a Visit?

 Holidays and Festivals

-There is one national holiday in May.
+There is one Costa Rican national holiday in May.

 Labor Day: May 1st is celebrated as Labor Day in Costa Rica, and it is a public holiday.
 Many businesses and shops are closed, and there are often parades and demonstrations in the major cities.